CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

 The dropout amount was varied between 0 and 0.5 by selecting the different model configurations.
 The effect is described further below.

-The L2 regularization parameter was left at the default value of 0.01 which seemed to work well with previous convolutional neural network models before.
+The L2 regularization parameter was left at the default value of 0.01 which seemed to work well with convolutional neural network models that I worked with before.

 ## 5. Evaluating the model bahavior

 The behavior of the model can be evaluated with the *simulator* in *Autonomous Mode*.
-The first command needs to be executed to connect and then run the *simulator* with the model.
-The second command takes the recorded images and creates a video.
+The first command below needs to be executed to connect and then run the *simulator* with the model.
+The second command below takes the recorded images and creates a video.

 ```
 python drive.py model.h5 IMAGES